scottvr/phart/LAYOUT-STRATEGIES.md

 <img width="400" height="160" alt="sempath2" src="https://github.com/user-attachments/assets/85e2f87a-b3d1-410b-a5d8-30ab710b7eda" />

 That makes more sense to me inverted like that, but what a mess at those bottom rows.
-We can increase `layer_spacing`:
+Let's increase `layer_spacing`:

 <img width="400" height="80" alt="sempath-4" src="https://github.com/user-attachments/assets/895721ee-2bc9-4ff5-a21a-b3645ac4498a" />

-And still confusing.
+And still a bit confusing.
 We'll increases the `layer_spacing` further:

 <img width="400" height="80" alt="sempath-5" src="https://github.com/user-attachments/assets/9e4d9c89-4d01-4d1c-9a9c-d180c05ff58a" />

-OK, so maybe one of the other layouts demonstrates why it is useful to have these additional options available for placing the nodes in a 2D plane for visualization.
-This one is just too hard to follow in the hierarchical layout with orthogonal edges.
+If this is still too hard to follow in the hierarchical layout, you can experiment more with spacing or just try a new layout.
+FWIW, even in B&W, it turns out that what, to me, is the intuitive way to see those crossing edge lines is actually correct, so though it looked *potentially* confusing to me even with more layer_spacing, it was actually fine.

 I hope you enjoyed taking a look at how different layouts effect legibility of the information conveyed by your ascii visualization of a graph using **phart**.